syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/selection.md

 {% if page.publishingplatform == "aspnet-core" %}

-In the HeatMap, the cell selection is used to select the single or multiple heat map cells at runtime and get the selected cell details using the [cellSelected](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_CellSelected) client-side event.
-You can enable this cell selection using the [allowSelection](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_AllowSelection) property.
+In the HeatMap, the cell selection is used to select the single or multiple heat map cells at runtime and get the selected cell details using the [cellSelected](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_CellSelected) event.
+You can enable the cell selection using the [allowSelection](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_AllowSelection) property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}